There’s no better way to occupy the kids than to get them out in the garden for a bit of fresh air and closeness to nature.

 Studies show that outdoor activity is essential for our children’s mental and physical health, helping to reduce stress and boost self-esteem.
-Here are 10 fun and easy ways to tempt the kids away from their screens and into the garden while school’s out this summer.
+Here are 10 fun and easy ways to tempt the kids away from their screens and into the garden while school’s out.

 1. Create a sensory garden

 Choose plant varieties that delight the senses with interesting smells, tastes, and textures, to create a kid-friendly sensory patch in your garden.